 Denial of Service Attacks

 Attackers may flood the RFID system with a high volume of requests, overwhelming the network and causing a denial-of-service situation.
-This can disrupt store operations, leading to financial losses and inconvenience for customers.
+This can disrupt store operations, leading to financial losses and customer inconvenience.

 RFID Security in Access Control and Consumer Data Protection